jalehman/omtut-starter/doc/tutorial11.md

 ## Fetching the comments

-In the react tutorial they use the jQuery `$.ajax` function to hit hte server -- we're going to use [cljs-http](https://github.com/r0man/cljs-http).
+In the react tutorial they use the jQuery `$.ajax` function to hit the server -- we're going to use [cljs-http](https://github.com/r0man/cljs-http).
 It's a bit newer than some of the other CLJS ajax libraries out there, but I like it due to